streamlit/streamlit/site/content/docs/tutorial2.md

 weight: 101
 ---

+*If you hit any issues going through this tutorial, check out our [Help](/docs/help/) page.*

-At this point, you have probably [already set Streamlit up](/docs/getting_started/), and even created [your first Streamlit report](/docs/tutorial).
+At this point, you have probably [already set up Streamlit](/docs/installation/), and even created [your first Streamlit report](/docs/tutorial).
 So now let's get down to a more concrete example of how you'd use Streamlit when trying to accomplish a real world task.

 ## The task